Ratsada 24 Oras: History

-On the newscast's 10th anniversary in 2009, Tan temporarily left the newscast leaving Gellangarin as the main anchor of the program until sometime between 2011 and 2012.
+In 2009, Tan temporarily left the newscast due to health concerns leaving Gellangarin as the main anchor of the program until 2010.

 In 2012, Gellangarin left the newscast and was replaced by Mark Nunieza joining Tan as her co-anchor.

 Following changes of 24 Oras (its now-main newscast), Ratsada was rebranded as 24 Oras Western Visayas on November 10, 2014.
 Lawyer and local broadcast journalist Atty.
-Jobert Peñaflorida took Nunieza's place who returned to his reportorial job to the newscast.
+Jobert Peñaflorida took Nunieza's place who continued to his reportorial job to the newscast.

 On July 20, 2015, 24 Oras Western Visayas was retitled Ratsada 24 Oras similar to Luzon version.

 After more than 16 years (with Ratsada and 24 Oras Western Visayas' history inclusion), Ratsada 24 Oras went off-air on November 13, 2015, following the layoffs of more than 20 personnel in the Iloilo station (reporters, cameramen, technical personnel) as part of streamlining of operations reverted to GMA programs (since April opposite 24 Oras Ilokano of GMA Ilocos, 24 Oras Bikol of GMA Bicol, Isyu Subong Negrense of GMA Bacolod and 24 Oras Northern Mindanao of GMA Northern Mindanao for having their final broadcast).

 Almost three years after Ratsada was cancelled, GMA Iloilo returned as an originating station with the launching of the new newscast One Western Visayas.
 Correspondent Joecel Huesca joined the newscast as its executive producer and correspondent.
+Former anchor Gerthrode Charlotte Tan joined the newscast as the main anchor after 8 years.